nanguoyu/Embedded-AI-Torch-to-TFLite-on-ESP32/readme.md

 and train it on MNIST for epochs, and then convert it to ONNX and then take `ONNX-Tensorflow` to perform conversion and full-integer quantization.
-The well-quantized model is exported to a C array containing in a `.CC` model file.
+The well-quantized model is exported to a `.CC` model file.

 To deploy TFlite model to ESP32, we implement an inference program for ESP32-S3 and flash it into board with